 Bathroom Design, Closet Design, Color Consulting, Custom Bathroom Vanities, Custom Bookcases, Custom Built-ins, Custom Cabinets, Custom Entertainment Centers, Custom Furniture, Custom Home Bars, Custom Kitchen Cabinets, Custom Pantries, Custom Shelving, Downsizing, Floor Plans, Historic Building Conservation, Kids Bedroom Design, Kitchen Design, Nursery Design, Playroom Design, Space Planning, Sustainable Design, Universal Design, Wine Cellar Design, Kitchen Remodeling

 Edisto Island, Hollywood, Johns Island, Kiawah Island, Rockville, Seabrook Island, Wadmalaw Island, Charleston, Mt.
 Pleasant, South of Broad, New England, Virtually Anywhere

-Newly Featured In Charleston Magazine!Certified Kitchen Designer, Bon Apetit Kitchen of the Year, Dozens of Cornerstone awards from the Home Builders and Remodelers Association recognizing excellence in the design and building industry.
-Best of Houzz 2014-2017
+Featured In Charleston Magazine, seen in Architectural Digest and winner of Bon Apetit Kitchen of the Year, Dozens of Cornerstone awards from the Home Builders and Remodelers Association recognizing excellence in the design and building industry.
+Best of Houzz 2014-2020

 I love a challenge and was thrilled to incorporate the colorful wish list items for your sweet efficient space!
 (Custom blue cabinets, walnut counters, nautical accents... so FUN!)
 Thank you so much for your kind words, I look forward to sharing photos, the integrated drain board and cheerful retro-style refrigerator are among my favorites.

 Thank you for taking the time to express your frustration, it sickens me that you’re upset as my goal is always delighted clients regardless of the budget.
 I am truly very upset that I fell short of that expectation.